 Beth Darnall, PhD, is a Stanford professor, pain scientist, international speaker, evidence-based psychologist, and author.

-Beth is Professor in the Department of Anesthesiology, Perioperative and Pain Medicine at the Stanford University School of Medicine, and she directs the Stanford Pain Relief Innovations Lab.
-She is the principal investigator for $25 million in research awards from the National Institutes of Health (NIH) and Patient-Centered Outcomes Research Institute (PCORI).
+I am Professor in the Department of Anesthesiology, Perioperative and Pain Medicine at the Stanford University School of Medicine, and Director of the Stanford Pain Relief Innovations Lab.
+I am principal investigator for $25 million in research awards from the National Institutes of Health (NIH) and Patient-Centered Outcomes Research Institute (PCORI).

-Having lived through her own chronic pain experience, she creates and investigates treatments that work alongside medical pain treatments and empowers individuals to have best control over their pain and symptoms.
+Having lived through my own chronic pain experience, I create and investigate treatments that work alongside medical pain treatments and empower individuals to have best control over their pain and symptoms.

-Her innovations include ultra-brief, digital, scalable, low-cost pain treatments that are widely accessible to patients.
+My innovations include ultra-brief, digital, scalable, low-cost pain treatments that are widely accessible to patients and easy for clinics to adopt.

 Innovations